venksrid001/cowrie/project-requirement.md

 Risk: Sitting at the desk for long periods of time. <br>
 Likelihood: Very likely <br>
 Impact: Moderate <br>
-Can Cause: Team members may spend a lot of time doing work seated at a desk, using a computer.
-As a result they are prone to strains and other injuries related to posture.
-This can also cause back pain, sleepiness and other issues later on. <br>
+Can Cause: Bad posture, back pain. <br>
 Mitigation: Educate members about their head position; try to keep the weight of the head directly above the neck.
-Encourage members not to slouch when sitting at a desk.
-Take regular breaks, go for short walks outside and try stay active <br>
+Encourage team members to take short walks<br>
 <br>
 Risk: Papercuts <br>
 Likelihood: Unlikely <br>